Not only does Philodendron giganteum beautiful plant cover up your space, but it also adds a splash of greenery to your corner.

 - Take a clean pot and layer it with a few pebbles at the bottom.

 - Fill the pot with the pointing mix and place the plant at the center of the pot.
-Here, ensure you pout the plant to the same depth as it was in the earlier pot for better adaptation in the new environment.
+Here, ensure you put the plant to the same depth as it was in the earlier pot for better adaptation to the new environment.